appium/ruby_lib/docs/migration.md

 ### Breaking Changes in 7.0

-Requires appium 1.4.0-beta or newer for iOS helper methods.
+Requires appium 1.4.0-beta or newer for iOS helper methods. appium_lib no longer automatically promotes methods on minispec.
+To restore the old behavior use: `Appium.promote_appium_methods ::Minitest::Spec`

            Old | New
             :--|:--